sam-doomguy/documentation-api/TemplateScanner.md

 #### Endpoint:
 `POST /v1/template-scanner/scan`

-_Note:_ This API endpoint is subject to change in path, method, and format of input and output.

 Request payload is a [JSON:API 1.0](https://jsonapi.org/format/1.0/) compatible structure consisting of the following data attributes:
 * **type:** Type of the infrastructure template file.